-The CEO, the other members of the Group Management, the Chief Actuary and the Chief Auditor are paid a fixed remuneration and also receive certain employee benefits.
-A pension contribution is paid as part of the fixed remuneration, which thus does not include variable remuneration elements or incentive schemes.
+The CEO, the other members of the Group Management, the Chief Actuary and the Chief Auditor are paid a fixed remuneration and also receive certain employee benefits as well as any one-time remuneration.
+A pension contribution is paid as part of the fixed remuneration.
+Other forms of variable pay are not included.

-Employees in ATP's Pension and Investment deaprtment, including portfolio managers, are covered by a remuneration package which - in addition to containing the above remuneration elements - may also include variable remuneration elements.
-Incentive schemes for portfolio managers are based on the following three components:
+Employees in ATP's Pension and Investment department, including portfolio managers, are covered by a remuneration package which - in addition to containing the above remuneration elements - may also include variable remuneration elements.
+Incentive schemes for portfolio managers are as a minimum based on the following three components: